eikehmueller/ma32070/lectures/Exercises.md

 ```

 ## Linear algebra with numpy
 Let's now look at different ways of manipulating vector, matrices and tensors in numpy.
-For this consider the following random vectors $\boldsymbol{u},\boldsymbol{v}$, matrices $A,B$ and tensors $T,S,Q$:
+For this consider the following vectors $\boldsymbol{u},\boldsymbol{v}$, matrices $A,B$ and tensors $T,S,Q$, whose entries are initialised with random values:
 ```Python
 import numpy as np